POLICY POSITION AND ACTIONS

 Coordinating advice and responding to national consultations and proposals in partnership with AZA Government Affairs.

-• Consult with AZA GA on case by case basis
+• Consult with AZA Government Affairs Committee on a case by case basis

 • Gather expert opinion and positions